kernelkit/infix/board/aarch64/raspberrypi-rpi64/README.md

 ### Serial Console Access (Optional)

-A serial console is useful for debugging but not required for Pi 3B/4B, since the factory configuration enables network access via DHCP.
+A serial console is useful for debugging but not required for Pi 3B/4B/5B, since the factory configuration enables network access via DHCP.
 For CM4 and other variants without factory configuration, serial console access is required for initial setup.

+> [!NOTE]
+> On the Raspberry Pi 5B the serial console is on `ttyAMA10` (GPIO pins 8/10),
+> not `ttyAMA0` as on earlier models.
+Use the same wiring but connect to the
+> correct UART in your terminal emulator.

 To connect via serial: